Reinaldooo/AWS-Lightsail/README.md

 # Cloud Linux Server
-#### In this project Amazon Web Services is used to host a Linux server on the cloud
+#### In this project Amazon Web Services is used to host an image upload site using a linux server on the cloud

 ##### Highlights:
   - Firewall